ZhekaiJin/the-Cooper-Mapper/README.md

 ## Hardware

 * RPLidar2 laser range finder
-* custom-tilt device for the planar Lidar
+* custom-tilt device for the planar Lidar (not required for 2D Lidar mapping)
+* Ignore the above if you have a 3D Lidar (we are introducing Velodyne (VLP-16) into the project)
 * Stereolabs ZED stereo camera
-* Jetson TX2
+* Jetson TX2 (or )
 * Sparkfun IMU

 ![alt text](assets/pics/car.jpg)